 - Back-end Developer

 What technologies should full-stack developers be proficient in?

 Many web applications can be summed up by their frameworks.
 There are a number of different application frameworks that all use different programming languages.
-Developers might be proficient in one or more frameworks, but rarely all.
 Below are some popular ones: